Sweeney477/llmseo-tool/README.md

 - Audits a website URL for LLM discoverability.
 - Generates a draft `llm.txt` you can publish at `/.well-known/llm.txt`.
 - Produces a 0–100 score, a breakdown, and actionable recommendations.
+- Samples up to N internal pages and averages findings for a broader view.

 **Install**
 - Requires Python 3.9+.